 - Sous Vide Vanilla Extract

-If you loved this Sous Vide Ribeye Steak recipe I would appreciate it so much if you would give it a star review!
+If you loved this ribeye I would appreciate it so much if you would give this recipe a star review!
 Also, be sure to snap a picture of your finished dish and share it with me on Instagram using the hashtag #platingsandpairings and tagging me @platingsandpairings.

 Sous Vide Ribeye Steak Recipe